Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Suggest approaches that have worked in the past.

 Bring information about your child’s cancer and the side effects of treatment to share with educators.

 You know your child better than anyone.
 Be your child’s advocate in planning and monitoring your child’s progress.
-If you believe your child’s needs aren’t being met, request a meeting to discuss needed changes.
+If you believe your child’s needs aren’t being met, ask for a meeting to discuss needed changes.

-For more information, talk to your hospital’s school liaison or teacher or administrator at your child’s school.
+For more information, talk to your hospital’s school liaison or to a teacher or administrator at your child’s school.

 Reviewed: May 2022